iptv-ch/iptv-ch.github.io/README.md

 # IPTV m3u Playlists for Swiss Providers

+Warning legal:
+usage solely private home use only, totally forbidden business paid piracy at all without consent from the official source operator. there no piracy at all, list from my own free time as is for tv open community.

 Still waiting iptv stream multicast from upc (now: sunrise upc)

 This repository contains M3U playlist files for Swiss IPTV Providers.
 Here are the files available: